-MEC 1000 Freshman Orientation (1)
+MEC 1000 Freshman Seminar (1)

 This seminar presents an introduction to the mechanical engineering technician career and to the skills of life-long learning.
 Introductory design projects, research, laboratory experiments, student presentations, speakers from industry, and field trips help develop teamwork, communications, and study skills and give an overview of the broad field of mechanical engineering technology; 1 hour of seminar per week; graded Pass/No Pass.
+Prerequisite: None of geometric construction; orthographic projection; sectional and auxiliary views; dimensioning; and fasteners are covered using hand-drawing techniques and basic drafting tools.
+Basic proficiency is also developed in computer-aided design (CAD) using a two-dimensional documentation software and a three-dimensional parametric solid-modeling software.
+The computer operating system, file management techniques, and e-mail are also introduce; 6 hours of laboratory per week.
 Prerequisite: None